Baja Bug

-A Baja Bug is an original Volkswagen Beetle modified to operate off-road (open desert, sand dunes and beaches), although other versions of air-cooled Volkswagens are sometimes modified as well.
-Baja bugs often race in off road desert races such as the Baja 1000.
+A Baja Bug is an original Volkswagen Beetle modified as an all-terrain vehicle to operate off-road (open desert, sand dunes and beaches), although other versions of air-cooled Volkswagens are sometimes modified as well.
+Baja bugs often race in off-road desert races such as the Baja 1000.
 There are different classes for bugs, namely class 11, class 5 1600, and class 5 unlimited.
 According to desert racing association Score International, class 11 is a stock VW beetle with modifications limited to ground clearance and strength.
-Class 5 1600 rules state that a 1600 cc VW engine must be used and the car must have the exterior appearance of a "baja bug" with body modification limited to whatever cutting is needed to install a consumer baja kit.
-Class 5 unlimited is any 4 cylinder VW-style engine, and it must have Baja-style fenders and side panels, and VW-style suspension.
+Class 5 1600 rules state that a 1600 cc VW engine must be used and the car must have the exterior appearance of a "Baja bug" with body modification limited to whatever cutting is needed to install a consumer baja kit.
+Class 5 unlimited is any four-cylinder VW-style engine, and it must have Baja-style fenders and side panels, and VW-style suspension..
+Another version of Baja Bug is Old Fusca, used for dirt racing in Paraná, Brazil.
+They are equipped with the AP engine from the early Volkswagen Golf generations, and can be fed by carburetor or electronic injection.